ppy/osu-wiki/news/2026/2026-02-12-the-nat-gazette-feb-2026.md

 While there's a lot that still needs to be worked on, we want to take the moment to tackle arguably two of the most contested topics surrounding the Ranked section altogether: how the osu!
 NAT approaches evaluations and how [vetoes](/wiki/People/Beatmap_Nominators/Beatmap_Veto) are performed.

-We encourage all users to engage on any ongoing [Beatmap Management subforum](https://osu.ppy.sh/community/forums/115).
+We encourage all users to engage on any ongoing discussions in the [Beatmap Management subforum](https://osu.ppy.sh/community/forums/115).
 Keep an eye out for any new changes to come!

 ## Updates

 ### Evaluations moving forward

-After much discussion with the team, gathering opinions from the community and assessing the results of the latest [state of Ranked survey](https://osu.ppy.sh/home/news/2025-09-24-the-state-of-ranked-survey-results), moving forward, the osu!
+After much discussion within the team, gathering opinions from the community, and assessing the results of the latest [state of Ranked survey](https://osu.ppy.sh/home/news/2025-09-24-the-state-of-ranked-survey-results), moving forward, the osu!
 Nomination Assessment Team will slowly be taking a more opinionated approach to Beatmap Nominator evaluations.
 Additionally, the outcome of any and all warnings will be decided by the **entire** osu!
-NAT as opposed to a subset of which, as was the case previously.
+NAT as opposed to a subset of it, as was the case previously.

 These changes should allow the osu!
 Nomination Assessment Team to more accurately assess the quality of beatmaps being ranked while offering feedback to Beatmap Nominators, in an attempt to more closely follow the community's expectations.
 While these changes may not fully address the inherent disconnect between every group involved and their differing expectations, we're actively working to find new ways to bridge the gap — more on that later!